BlueprintKansas/ksvotes.org/README.md

 # in foo.py
 lazy_gettext('some_key_string')

-# add 'some_key_string' to translations.csv
+# add 'some_key_string' to translations.json
-% vi translations.csv
+% vi translations.json

 # Then in your terminal
 # update the translation files